Hadsten Sports Klub Håndbold

 Hadsten Sports Klub Håndbold is a handball club from Hadsten, Denmark.
+It is part of the multi-sports club Hadsten SK, which also has a football and basketball team.
 Currently, Hadsten SK competes in the women's Danish 1st Division.
 The home arena of the club is Vestjysk BANK Arena (formerly known as Hadsten Hallen).
 Former female national team player Anne Dorthe Tanderup started her handball career as U8 player in Vissing-Hadsten HK and former national team player Maria Fisker has also played in the club.

 The club was formed in 2005 as a merger between Vissing-Hadsten HK and Hadsten Gymnastikforening.
 Hadsten Gymnastikforening has roots back to 1921.